fis/aoc/readme.md

 Check out the `day14-*.png` files to see the dependency graphs.
 They were created by the `day14-dot.py` script, which writes the graph in Graphviz .dot file format.

+## Day 15

+Odd is still the new Intcode.

+The setting in day 15 involves using an Intcode-driven robot to map a space, then measure the distance to a target square and time how long it takes to fill the empty space.

+The initial solution here did the mapping using a breadth-first search starting from the origin, because it naturally gave the answer (length of shortest path) to part 1.
+For simplicity, it also moves the robot back to origin between expanding each of the new fringe nodes.
+Turns out the map is actually a labyrinth, so this approach is abysmally slow, taking a full minute to run.
+Still, it does the job.

+The original solution for part 1 used to stop short after it found the target square.
+For part 2, the full map is needed, so it no longer does so.
+It doesn't really affect the runtime: the target square is in the far corner of the labyrinth.